-It's annoying when you can't get home as planned.
-So, if an unexpected event delays your journey home, we cover the cost of any childcare you've already booked but can't use and is not refundable.
+We'll cover the cost of any childcare you've already booked but can't use and is not refundable if an unexpected event delays your return home.
 Your claim must meet the conditions of cover below.

 We pay up to \$100 for each day and up to \$500 for each paying person.